dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 ---
 layout: post
-title:  "Fireball simulator"
+title:  "Fireball Simulator"
 date:   2022-03-10 04:15:07 -0800
 categories: jekyll update
 ---
-My first project on the magic leap was working with hand tracking to create a small fire ball spell casting simulator.
+My first project on the magic leap was working with hand tracking to create a small fireball spell casting simulator.

-## Creating the Fire Ball
+## Creating the Fireball

 The key difference between these two development experiences is the fact that I had access to gesture recognition with the Magic Leap SDK, but nothing with the Oculus Integration from unity.
 I figured raycasts were the best way to go about this.